Millar shadow cabinet: Background

 On 28 November 2024, it was reported by Nation.Cymru that Andrew RT Davies had been asked to step down by members of the Welsh Conservative group.
 On Tuesday 3 December 2024, Davies faced a no-confidence vote in the Welsh Conservative group meeting, in which he received 9 votes out of 16 members, including his own.
 Shortly after the vote, Davies resigned as leader of the Welsh Conservatives, stating he viewed his position as untenable, after a number of members of the Conservative Shadow Cabinet privately threatened to resign if he remained in post.

 Following Davies' resignation a leadership election process was triggered.
 Over the course of 4 and 5 December 2024, Millar received endorsements from all of his Welsh Conservative Senedd colleagues, and was therefore elected unanimously within the Welsh Conservative group.

 This represented the formal return of Laura Anne Jones to the Shadow Cabinet, after she had been cleared for the second time by the South Wales Police for breaches of expenses rules.

 Changes

-On 22 July 2025, Jones left the Welsh Conservatives, and joined Reform UK, leaving the Shadow Cabinet.
+On 22 July 2025, Jones left the Welsh Conservatives, and joined Reform UK Wales, leaving the Shadow Cabinet.
 On 23 July 2025, the Welsh Conservatives announced a reshuffle, with Joel James taking Jones' responsibilities for Local Government and Housing, and James Evans receiving her armed forces responsibilities.
 The portfolio of Natasha Asghar was expanded to take James' previous responsibilities for Children and Young People.

+In January 2026, James Evans had the whip removed from the Conservative Party for allegedly attempting to cross the floor.
+This tied the seat count of the Welsh Conservatives with Plaid Cymru at 13, meaning the role of official opposition would cease.